 - Friday, Saturday and Sunday nights Bed and Breakfast at Seamount Farm B&B on the Sheeps' Head peninsula.
 Your hosts Charlie and Julie will arrange transport to and from local restaurants: Arundels'on the Pier and the Sheeps Head Inn, Durrus on Saturday and Sunday evenings.
 Dinner is your expense (generally €25-€28 for a three course Meal) Transport is included to and from the walks and advice from trusted local guide.
 (This person will do a guided walks each day for a group, but this is and extra expense)

-- One night B&B and evening meal included on the Monday evening at the Westlodge Hotel Bantry, where you have access to the gym and pool, and an opportunity to explore Bantry Historic town.
+- One night B&B and evening meal included in the price on the Monday evening at the Westlodge Hotel Bantry, where you have access to the gym and pool, and an opportunity to explore Bantry Historic town.

 - Two nights (Tues, Wed) in our Pod Pairc accommodation (Standard) in Drimoleague with breakfast each morning.
 Your Tuesday evening meal is included in the price...you join our family for our evening meal at the Pod Pairc on Tuesday evening.
-On Wednesday we will convey you to Willie Pa's restaurant near Drimoleague.
-This meal is your expense (generally (€25-30)
+On Wednesday we will convey you to the Ouvane Falls Restaurant in Ballylickey This meal is your expense (generally (€25-30)

 - Transport to or from walks is provided on Tuesday, Wednesday and Thursday.